02 / Operator ModesConfiguration

 Wallet verification drift, missing repository scope, stale connection state, projection overexposure, or unadmitted interface writes should block the risky action while preserving safe reads and learning.

-The product can still show mocked or review-only state, but it must be honest about what cannot yet transact or deliver.
+The product can still show review-only or mocked posture, but it must be honest about what cannot yet transact or deliver.

 Why this matters

-Fail-closed behavior makes launch-mode UX useful without weakening the production standard.
+Fail-closed behavior makes launch UX useful without weakening production standards.

 Public docs expose guidance and proof posture, not protected source